Olive Garden Chicken Scampi Pasta (Copycat)

 • To start the roux, use even parts of butter and flour melted and whisked together.

-• Cook the flour just long enough for it to turn a creamy beige color (20-30 seconds) to ensure no raw flour taste.
+• Cook the flour just enough to turn a creamy beige color (20-30 seconds) to ensure no raw flour taste.

 • Add room temperature or warm liquids, SLOWLY.